KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 ## Step 2: Initialize hal

-The second step is to initialize a KMR::dxl::Hal object in the project's main file. \n This allows to make sure the motors configuration files are correct, as well as to create the hidden control tables used to abstract the hardware layer:
+The second step is to initialize a KMR::dxl::Hal object in the project's main file. <br /> This allows to make sure the motors configuration files are correct, as well as to create the hidden control tables used to abstract the hardware layer:

 ```cpp